carpentries/instructor-training/episodes/02-practice-learning.md

     presented with a problem, immediately sees how these skills can be used to solve the problem.

-For now, we are primarily concerned with novices, as this tends to characterize the Carpentries audience.
+For now, we are primarily concerned with novices, as this tends to characterize The Carpentries audience.
 (We, as instructors, are more likely to be competent practitioners or experts, and we'll discuss this in a later section).
 We'll next use an additional concept to help us differentiate between novices and competent practitioners, which will have